ssc-/flask-ini/README.md

 # Flask-ini

-Flask-ini is a Flask extension that allows your application to be configured with ConfigParser ini files.
+Flask-ini is a Flask extension that allows your application to be configured with configparser ini files.

 Reasons you may want to do this include: